 - Direct control: The biggest advantage of internal service delivery is the ability to quickly change and stabilise operating processes, as direct employees are able to understand the environment rapidly due to the familiarity of the organisation’s policies and processes.

 - Passion about the organisation’s values and corporate goals: The commitment to deliver ‘better’.
 Personal belief and corporate belief are often better aligned with an insourced service and your own team members.
 You assess the business case and impact and if it is the right thing to do, you just get on with it.
-No contractual change variation necessary in this scenario or contractual escalation process to worry about if it doesn’t get done.
+Although there is no contractual change variation necessary in this scenario, you still have to undertake internal performance escalation if internal service levels are found wanting.

 Outsourcing key considerations

-- Possibility of lower cost: The logical – and most convincing – argument here is the concept of the low(er) cost of operations in an outsourced model that the vendor sells to you.
+- Possibility of better value: The logical – and most convincing – argument here is the concept of better value cost of operations in an outsourced model that the supplier sells to you.
 However, it is essential to recognise that ‘best value’ can only be established with clear evidence.
-And, no matter the volume of case studies demonstrating their business case for outsourcing, vendor arguments must always be stacked against research into the value you can offer through managing the service internally.
+And, no matter the volume of case studies demonstrating their business case for outsourcing, supplier arguments must always be stacked against research into the value you can offer through managing the service internally.

-- Process driven: The outsourced model is definitely going to be more process driven, as exceptions to processes will be rare.
+- Process driven: The outsourced model is definitely going to be more process driven.
 Policies, processes, and knowledge documents will (or rather, should…) be very detailed, as neither party will want misinterpretations to occur.

-- Less responsibility for handling HR issues: With technology increasingly being used on more repetitive processes, the onus of managing people when redundancies follow the implementation of technology to handle tasks rests with the company running the outsourced service.
+- Less responsibility for handling HR issues: With technology increasingly being used on more repetitive processes, the onus of managing people if redundancies follow the implementation of technology to handle tasks, rests with the company running the outsourced service.
 Thus, the difficult part of managing people (in this scenario: making redundancies) will not be your responsibility, as it would be if you managed the service internally.

-- Vendor attrition rate: This is the bane of every vendor as people easily tire of doing the same thing, over and over, and there is a tendency for staff to leave.
-When this happens, a dip in service delivery follows, as the new incumbent is bogged down by having to read up on relevant documentation, whereas the customer still has the same expectations of service.
+- Supplier staff attrition rate: This is the bane of every supplier as their staff can either easily tire of doing the same thing, over and over, or they are poached by competitive organisations.
+As a result, there can be a tendency for staff to leave.
+When this happens, a dip in service delivery often follows, as getting replacement staff can be a challenge, and where new staff do join the team, the new incumbent is bogged down by having to read up on relevant documentation, whereas the customer still has the same expectations of service.

 Ask yourself some important questions about how you might go about service delivery in the future?

-You might not remember it now with the passing of time, but often it was to reduce costs, improve services or to have access to wider and more holistic innovation from a vendor that represented it could give you this.
+You might not remember it now with the passing of time, or it may be the lack of ‘corporate memory’, but often it is to reduce costs, improve services or to have access to wider and more holistic innovation from a supplier that represented it could give you this.
 But is that what you received?
-Can you recall why you didn’t decide to try to innovate and change service delivery internally?
+Can you recall why you thought an external route might be better than deciding to try to innovate and change service delivery internally?
 If you can, you need to check whether those factors are still inhibitors to insourcing.